-Experienced critics review differently those competing for status (and thus symbolic capital) care most about recognition from other producers in the subfield.
-Other producers in the subfield are much more familiar with the rules of the game than the consumers are and are themselves competing for status in the subfield.
-This audience is therefore most appropriate for determining the status of others in the subfield, but is also much narrower than the audience of consumers and potential consumers that the field of large-scale production targets.
-This explains why Bourdieu refers to this as the subfield of restricted production, and why players who win in this subfield generally cannot achieve the material resources those who win in the subfield of large-scale production earn.
+According to Bourdieu (e.g., 1971 [1985]), aiming for either economic or symbolic capital encourages players in different sub-fields to focus on different audiences.
+On the one hand, those competing for popularity (and thus economic capital) care most about acceptance from the "public at large" (p.
+17)-an audience comprised of consumers (not producers) of cultural products.
+Importantly, this audience needs to be sufficiently large so that, if its members choose a cultural product, the product's creators and distributors can earn significant economic capital.
+On the other hand, those competing for status (and thus symbolic capital) care most about recognition from other producers in the sub-field.
+Other producers in the sub-field are much more familiar with the rules of the game than the consumers are, and are themselves competing for status in the sub-field.
+This audience is therefore most appropriate for determining the status of others in the sub-field, but is also much narrower than the audience of consumers and potential consumers that the field of large-scale production targets.
+This explains why Bourdieu refers to this as the sub-field of restricted production, and why players who win in this sub-field generally cannot achieve the material resources those who win in the subfield of large-scale production earn.

-To Bourdieu (1986/1993), the most important difference between the two types of subfields is the players' autonomy when creating cultural products and influencing the field's rules.
-Because the subfield of large-scale production is centrally concerned with eliciting positive reactions from a large audience of consumers, the players producing and disseminating cultural products must pay special attention to these consumers' tastes and preferences or risk not gaining the stakes that are important to the field, namely, the "conquest of the largest possible market" (Bourdieu,1971/1985, p.
+To Bourdieu (e.g., 1986 [1993]), the most important difference between the two types of sub-fields is the players' autonomy when creating cultural products and influencing the field's rules.
+Because the sub-field of large-scale production is centrally concerned with eliciting positive reactions from a large audience of consumers, the players producing and disseminating cultural products must pay special attention to these consumers' tastes and preferences or risk not gaining the stakes that are important to the field, namely the "conquest of the largest possible market" (Bourdieu, 1971 [1985], p.
 17).
-The subfield of large-scale production is therefore more "heteronomous" - it is more influenced by the standards and expectations of those outside of the field of production.
-Consumer expectations for product features and genres are relatively well-established in the subfield of large-scale production, and producers who compete in these fields therefore achieve "success and the corresponding profits by adjusting to pre-existing demand" (Bourdieu, 1993, p.
-82) - that is, pre-existing preferences and tastes.
+The sub-field of large-scale production is therefore more "heteronomous"-it is more influenced by the standards and expectations of those outside of the field of production.
+Consumer expectations for product features and genres are relatively well-established in the sub-field of large-scale production and producers who compete in these fields therefore achieve "success and the corresponding profits by adjusting to pre-existing demand" (Bourdieu, 1993, p.
+82)-that is, pre-existing preferences and tastes.

-In contrast, those competing in subfields of restricted production are more concerned with influencing others who are competing in the subfield.
+In contrast, those competing in sub-fields of restricted production are more concerned with influencing others who are competing in the sub-field.
 Therefore, the standards and expectations of those outside of the field are less relevant.
-Members of the general public are not only incapable of granting the kind of status these cultural producers seek but are also insufficiently informed about how to accurately judge cultural products produced in this subfield.
-Consequently, the producers in the subfields of restricted production are more "autonomous" - they are "freed from the censorship and auto-censorship consequent on direct confrontation with the public foreign to the profession" (Bourdieu,1971/1985, p.
+Members of the general public are not only incapable of granting the kind of status these cultural producers seek, but are also insufficiently informed about how to accurately judge cultural products produced in this sub-field.
+Consequently, the producers in the sub-fields of restricted production are more "autonomous"- they are "freed from the censorship and auto-censorship consequent on direct confrontation with the public foreign to the profession" (Bourdieu, 1971 [1985], p.
 17).
 In fact, as Bourdieu (1969, p.
-92) argues, those who compete in subfields of restricted production often enhance their status by emphasizing their "claim to independence" and their "indifference to the public."
+92) argues, those who compete in sub-fields of restricted production often enhance their status by emphasizing their "claim to independence" and their "indifference to the public."